-There was a time when my life was filled with boardrooms, deadlines, to-do lists and high heels.
-Career progression left less room to satisfy my rather large appetite for life.
+There was a time when my life was filled with boardrooms, deadlines and high heels.
+Career progression left less room to satisfy my growing appetite for life.
 So much to discover – places to go – things to do – boundaries to push.

-So in 2008 I tottered out of the office, ditched the high heels, breathed in the enormity of opportunities and possibilities, breathed out and got involved.
-Aiming toujours for balance and synchronicity in a chaotic world.
+So in 2008 I tottered out of the office, ditched the high heels, breathed in the enormity of opportunities and possibilities, breathed out and got consciously involved in the ride of life.

-Finding balance in our lives, is a moment to moment challenge.
+Finding balance and harmony in our lives, is a moment to moment challenge.
 Balance in work, in social life and quality of life.

-Looking to the natural world helps me to find that steadiness.
+Looking to the natural world helps me to find a steadiness.

 Nature through the seasons has no shortage of cycles of balance and synchronicity.

-Snowboarding was my first love.
-I invested my twenties in developing my passion and skills for riding snow covered mountains.
-Feeling the effects of snowboarding on my body I turned to yoga to help keep me strong and flexible and address the feeling of being in a minor car crash after each trip.
+Snowboarding was my first love but I felt the strain on my body and turned to yoga to help keep me strong and flexible and address the aches and pains.

-There I discovered how stiff and physically unbalanced I was!
-Yoga became a regular practice and, to my surprise, offered so much more than a physical work-out.
+There I discovered how physically unbalanced I was.
+I mean I was REALLY stiff!
+Yoga became a regular practice and provided the physical therapy I needed to gain the flexibility, strength and agility that I lacked.
+And, to my surprise, I gained so much more than a physical work-out.

 Yoga introduced me to an equally powerful work-in.
-One that offers energetic support, valuable insight and a whole new adventure into the world of self-discovery and conscious living.
-All this derived from pulling shapes with proper breathing, concentration and mindfulness.
+One that offers energetic support, valuable insight and a whole new adventure into the world of self-awareness and conscious living.

-I teach yoga with an aim to blend all these influences to enable students to experience the benefits of yoga in our modern lifestyles.
+I teach yoga with a blend of these influences to enable students to experience their practical benefits in our modern lifestyles.

-I believe a yoga practice is a great tool for a balanced life and is available for everyone.
-This I am passionate about and nothing delights me more than sharing the gifts of yoga in the mountains throughout the seasons.
+I believe a yoga practice is a great tool for a balanced body + mindset that guides us towards a purposeful life.
+And the best part is, it is available for everyone.
+This I am passionate about and nothing delights me more than sharing it in the mountains throughout the seasons.

 Over the last 10 years I have developed a style of yoga that supports and compliments mountain sports and mountain lifestyle and keeps us tuned into the seasonal mountain energies.
 I call it ‘Mountain Yoga’.

-Mountain Yoga uses the tools of yoga (8 limbs) and lessons from Nature, the 5 elements and cosmic cycles to support us physically and energetically for our mountains sports and lifestyles.
+Mountain Yoga uses the tools of yoga (8 limbs) and lessons from Nature, the 5 elements and cosmic cycles to support us physically and energetically for our mountain activities + lifestyles.